Direction finding: Emergency aid

-There are many forms of radio transmitters designed to transmit as a beacon in the event of an emergency, which are widely deployed on civil aircraft.
-Modern emergency beacons transmit a unique identification signal that can aid in finding the exact location of the transmitter.
+Emergency position-indicating rescue beacons are widely deployed on civil aircraft and ships.
+Historically emergency location transmitters only sent a tone signal and relied on direction finding by search aircraft to locate the beacon.
+Modern emergency beacons transmit a unique identification signal that can include GPS location data that can aid in finding the exact location of the transmitter.

-Avalanche rescue

 Avalanche transceivers operate on a standard 457 kHz, and are designed to help locate people and equipment buried by avalanches.
 Since the power of the beacon is so low the directionality of the radio signal is dominated by small scale field effects and can be quite complicated to locate.

 Wildlife tracking

 Location of radio-tagged animals by triangulation is a widely applied research technique for studying the movement of animals.
-The technique was first used in the early 1960s, when the technology used in radio transmitters and batteries made them small enough to attach to wild animals, and is now widely deployed for a variety of wildlife studies.
+The technique was first used in the early 1960s, when radio transmitters and batteries became small enough to attach to wildlife, and is now widely deployed for a variety of wildlife studies.
 Most tracking of wild animals that have been affixed with radio transmitter equipment is done by a field researcher using a handheld radio direction finding device.
 When the researcher wants to locate a particular animal, the location of the animal can be triangulated by determining the direction to the transmitter from several locations.